ENSpunks/Timeland/Theory of Causal Relativity.md

 ## **Theory of Causal Relativity: Unifying Relativity without Time**

 #### **Abstract**

-The Theory of Causal Relativity proposes a spatial causal geometry independent of spacetime or any time dimension.
+The **Theory of Causal Relativity** proposes a purely spatial **Causal Geometry** independent of spacetime or any time dimension.

 ---

 #### **Introduction**

-Causal Relativity reinterprets both Special and General Relativity by eliminating the time dimension, resulting in simplified equations within a three-dimensional spatial framework that remain consistent with both SR and GR.
-This theory unifies phenomena traditionally described by separate velocity-dependent and gravity-dependent equations in 4D spacetime into a single, coherent Causal Geometry equation for 3D space.
-Moreover, Causal Relativity offers a resolution to General Relativity's singularities without requiring a quantum theory of gravity.
+This paper is intended to introduce the Casual Relativity and lay the foundation for an entirely new **Causal Geometry** without spacetime derived from Special Relativity and General Relativity.
+Supplemental papers validating the Casual Geometry herein are named enumerated in the Appedix below.

-**Timeland**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, Timeland frames the experience of time as causal interactions in Flatland.
+**Timeland**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, where relative to a circle moving through 3D Timeland fabric, but to the 3D observer this is flstland moving relative to a Sphere in 3D space without time.

-The Theory of Causal Relativity builds on this analogy, treating time as a spatial phenomenon and unifying relativistic effects through a new geometry, **causal geometry**.
+The Theory of Causal Relativity builds on this analogy where Flatland represents Casual Relativity's 3D space, the cross section of the sphere relative to flatland mass+gravity, and the volumne of the sphere in 3D space relative to flatland its quantized mass+light.

 ---